madeline-stevens/coding-falcons/README.md

 ```

 ### Fixed
-#### A merge conflict:
+#### A merge conflict due to editing the readme on github, that seemed to all of a sudden fix itself:

 ![terminal](public/photos/terminal.png)

 #### MIME chrome error message:

-There was missing a semicolon in the server.js file, had multiple scripts for bootstrap and jquery.
+There was missing a semicolon in the server.js file, also had multiple scripts for bootstrap and jquery.
 ![terminal](public/photos/screenshot2.png)

 ### Resources